DiptoChakrabarty/SystemMonitoring/README.md

 ![DashBoard View](https://github.com/DiptoChakrabarty/SystemMonitoring/blob/main/images/grafana.png)

+## About
+A System Metrics Monitoring Tool Built using Python3 , rabbitmq,Grafana and InfluxDB.
+Setup using docker compose.
+Use to monitor system performance with graphical interface of grafana , storage of influxdb and message queuing of rabbitmq

 - This repository has code to setup a system monitoring tool
 - The tools used are the follows
     * Python3.6